JimmyBHuynh/DynamsoftWebTWAIN/README.md

 Copy and paste resource file in with the html samples to test

 # For More Resources
-Read the DynamsoftWebTWAIN Developer's Guide
+- Read the DynamsoftWebTWAIN Developer's Guide
   Use the working samples to reference each API Methods, Properties, and Events starts on page 84
+- The Knowledge Base and Use Case document will contain a list of questions found in Dyanmsoft Knowledge Base along with some use case problems encounter from developer or clients.

 # Glossary
 API samples will reference eash api method, event and properties and some ways to use them in code